judgej/Vanilla-ReplyTo-Plugin/ReplyTo/readme.txt

 the indent style disappears completely.
-Since the comment is updated in isolation, we do not know what its depth of indent should be, so we will need to save it somehow (probably at the browser) and restore the indent classes when the updated comment is reloaed.
+Since the comment is updated in isolation, we do not know what its depth of indent should be, so we will need to save it somehow (probably at the browser) and restore the indent classes when the updated comment is reloaded.
+Another approach to the problem could be to add a "depth" field to the edit comment form (using AJAX) and then capture that on the server and serve back the depth css classes as appropriate.

 Occasionally when a comment is made to the end-of-discussion comment box, the coment appears at the start of the thread instead of the end.
 For some reason